umputun/remark42/site/src/docs/configuration/email/index.md

 ### Mailgun

-This is an example of a configuration using [Mailgun](https://www.mailgun.com/) email service:
+Here is an example of a configuration using the [Mailgun](https://www.mailgun.com/) email service:

 ```yaml
 - SMTP_HOST=smtp.eu.mailgun.org